thanks for the axe.

 And of course I ended up buying some stuff.
 Was initially going to get a Hamer guitar but noticed a couple of bodies in a display case one amber and one blue.
 I had to have the blue one.
 A two piece solid – no veneer or just eighth inch top – quilted maple Strat shaped body, cut for two humbuckers and a Wilkinson trem, with a wicked

-All Access Neck Joint (see pic on right), it was pretty much a Pearlcaster body.
+All Access Neck Joint (see pic on above), it was pretty much a Pearlcaster body.
 It coast not much over $200, which seemed a snip.
 Just needed a neck, trem and some pickups.
 The neck I already had a Wilkinson trem for another project, dealt with later but I also picked up a couple of PRS ‘buckers with gold pole pieces – Vintage Bass for the neck and HFS (Hot, Fat, and Screams) for the bridge – at the shop for well less than they go for now.
 All in all a great, possibly one off, guitar for around $500.

 That guitar, Toxic I, is probably my go to axe and so I’ve been playing said guitar for the last few days as a tribute to Ed.